MuhammadKashif124/resume/README.md

 Uvicorn: ASGI server for running FastAPI applications.
 Google GenerativeAI: Library for interacting with the GenerativeAI platform.
 Author
-This FastAPI server is authored by [Your Name].
+This FastAPI server is authored by Muhammad Kashif .

 License
-This project is licensed under the [License Name] License.
+This project is licensed under the MIT License.
 See the LICENSE file for details.

 Feel free to contribute to this project and make it even better!
 If you encounter any issues, please report them in the GitHub Issues section.